-Hazing (see Board policy JFCF) - Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or district-sponsored activity.
-Hazing may occur even when all students involved are willing participants.
+Hazing (see Board policy JFCG) - Any activity, on or off school grounds, that a reasonable person believes would negatively impact the mental or physical health or safety of a student or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization or district-sponsored activity.
+Hazing can occur even when all students involved are willing participants.

-First Offense: 1-10 days suspension; parent conference to re-enter school.

-Second Offense: 1-180 days suspension; parent conference to re-enter school; possible expulsion.
+Offenses 1-10 days suspension/SSP Parent conference to re-enter school 1-180 days suspension/SSP - Parent conference to re-enter school Possible Expulsion Red Card

+First X

+Second X X

-Third Offense: Possible expulsion.
+Third X

 Threats of Serious Injury or Death or Verbal Assault (see Board policy JGG) - A serious threat, either written, pictorial or verbal, is defined as: A threat of injury that, if inflicted, could cause permanent disabling or result in the death of one or more persons or a threat to bring a lethal weapon to school and use it.
-Disciplinary action is justified if a reasonable person, upon receiving the threat, would believe the threat to be a serious expression of an intent to harm.
+Disciplinary action is justified if a reasonable person, upon receiving the threat, would believe the threat to be a serious expression of intent to harm.
 All alleged threats will be considered in light of their entire factual context, including the surrounding events and the reaction of the listener.
 This definition was based on guidelines from the Juvenile Office of the Twenty-Sixth Judicial Circuit Court.